 For a detailed list of warning signs, symptoms and health consequences of Binge Eating Disorder, visit NationalEatingDisorders.org.

 If you are struggling with binge eating, the first thing you need to know is you are not alone.
 Literally millions of people worldwide are struggling with this issue, which is why you’ll find lots of videos about binge eating on our site.

-Next, we highly recommend finding someone to talk with about your issues.
+We highly recommend finding a professional to help you work through your issues.
 For information on what to look for when seeking a counselor or therapist, read “Finding Treatment.”
 If you are interested in talking with a nutrition expert as well, check out our article on “Finding a Nutritionist.”